OSSSC-edu/supply-chain.github.io/software-dependencies.md

 # Software Dependencies

 [Software dependencies](https://en.wikipedia.org/wiki/Third-party_software_component) are the components of a software system that are not part of the system itself, but are required for the system to function.
-Software dependencies are available on online or offline repositories, and must be included within a software project.
-They provide ready-made solutions to specific problems within the project.
-This means that developers can use them with little or no modification, without reinventing the wheel.
+They are available on online or offline repositories, and must be included within a software project.
+Dependencies provide ready-made solutions to specific problems within the project.
+This means that developers can use them with little to no modification, without [reinventing the wheel](https://www.goodreads.com/quotes/32952-if-you-wish-to-make-an-apple-pie-from-scratch).
+For instance, in order to solve the problem of connecting to a database to read and modify data, a developer can choose among the many [pre-existing solutions](https://mvnrepository.com/open-source/jdbc-drivers) that do so.

 ### _Outline_ 📋